-In order to ensure reliability for system integrators and service providers who deploy base stations for Local 5G with providing services, it is important to conduct radio wave environment surveys before the deployment and during operation.
-But with 5G deployment and operation, the analysis of interference signals becomes more complex.
+To ensure reliability for system integrators and service providers who deploy base stations for their local 5G service providers, it is important to conduct radio wave environment surveys before the deployment and during operation.
+However, with 5G deployment and operation, the analysis of interference signals becomes more complex.
 This is because signals tend to appear in bursts and pulses based on traffic conditions.
 As the sweep speed is slow and the dead time is difficult to predict, traditional spectrum analyzers may not be able to capture everything.
 The detection may also become difficult because the carrier signal masks the interfering signal.

-A signal analyzer with a real-time spectrum analyzer (RTSA) is effective in solving these problems.
+A signal analyzer with a real-time spectrum analyzer (RTSA) is effective in solving these challenges.
 Real-time spectrum analyzers use snapshot Fast Fourier Transform (FFT) techniques to simultaneously sample, compute, and process data.

-Among battery-powered portable products suitable for on-site troubleshooting, products with a real-time bandwidth of 100MHz or higher have already been released to the market.
+Among battery-powered portable products suitable for on-site troubleshooting, products with a real-time bandwidth of 100 MHz or higher are already on the market.

 3GPP-compliant RF analysis tools are used for base station installation, operation and maintenance, and inspection.
 A UE simulator that supports millimeter wave is also available with enabling base station and network testing.